adamnaamani/handbook/pages/python.md

 ## Methods
 * `static`
 In Django's official documentation, it recommends that you keep all static files, such as images, videos, javascript files, CSS files, etc. in the static directory of the app you are using.
-`context`
+* `context`
-* variable, which is a Python dictionary, containing the data to insert into the placeholders.
+Variable, which is a Python dictionary, containing the data to insert into the placeholders.

 ## Objects
 You can search for records that match certain criteria using the model's objects attribute (provided by the base class).